Equatoguinean Spanish

 Equatoguinean Spanish (Español ecuatoguineano) is the variety of Spanish spoken in Equatorial Guinea.
 This is the only Spanish variety that holds national official status in Sub-Saharan Africa.
 It is regulated by the Equatoguinean Academy of the Spanish Language and is spoken by about 90% of the population, estimated at 1,170,308 for the year 2010 (though population figures for this country are highly dubious), all of them second-language speakers.
+Spanish is spoken as a native language by a small minority, usually in larger cities.

 History

-Spanish Guinea (along with the islands of Bioko, formerly Fernando Pó) became a Spanish colony after being obtained from Portugal in exchange for American territories in 1778 under the First Treaty of San Ildefonso.
+Spanish Guinea (along with the island of Bioko, formerly Fernando Pó) became a Spanish colony after being obtained from Portugal in exchange for American territories in 1778 under the First Treaty of San Ildefonso.
 Full colonization of the continental interior was not established until the end of the 19th century.
-The present nation of Equatorial Guinea became independent on October 12, 1968.
+The present nation of Equatorial Guinea became independent on 12 October 1968.

 While the country has maintained its indigenous linguistic diversity, Spanish is the national and official language.
-Spanish is spoken by about 90% of the population in Bioko and coastal Río Muni and between 60% to 70% in the interior of Río Muni.
+Spanish is spoken by about 90% of the population in Bioko and coastal Río Muni and between 60% and 70% in the interior of Río Muni.

 Features

-As observed in other countries of Sub-Saharan Africa, the Spanish spoken in Equatorial Guinea is influenced by Bantu languages.
+The Spanish spoken in Equatorial Guinea is influenced by Bantu languages.
 Equatoguinean Spanish is more like Peninsular Spanish than American Spanish dialects.
 Here are some features of Equatoguinean Spanish: